exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 ## Text Preview

-Your program should display the first three sentences of the text, but no more than 50 characters.
-If the first three sentences exceed 50 characters, truncate them and add an ellipsis at the end.
-Otherwise, if the text is more than three sentences, put an ellipsis on the fourth line.
+Your program should display the first three sentences of the text, but no more than 50 characters for each sentence.
+If any sentence exceeds 50 characters, print only the first 50 characters followed by an ellipsis (`...`).
+If the text contains more than three sentences, output only an ellipsis as the fourth line.

 Suppose there is a file named "ari.txt" with the following contents: